Is The Queen Anne Hotel in San Francisco Haunted?

 Legend says that Mary Lake haunts the hotel as she is not ready to let someone else purchase the property.

 She is most known to haunt room 410, the Mary Lake Suite.
 In her time, room 410 was her office and residence.
-Mary doesn’t just contain herself in room 410.
+Mary doesn’t just confine herself to room 410.

 She wanders the halls and stairwells.
 People have reported seeing her groom herself in the hallway mirror and playing the piano.